angular/angular/packages/core/schematics/migrations/renderer-to-renderer2/README.md

 ## Renderer -> Renderer2 migration

-Automatically migrates from `Renderer` to `Renderer2` by changing method calls, renaming imports and types.
+Automatically migrates from `Renderer` to `Renderer2` by changing method calls, renaming imports and renaming types.
 Tries to either map method calls directly from one renderer to the other, or if that's not possible, inserts custom helper functions at the bottom of the file.

 #### Before
 ```ts